-Client Initiated CMTS Initiated Client initiated DSA-REQ or DSC-REQ CMTS initiated DSA-REQ or DSC-REQ Reception of a DSA/DSC-ACK acknowledging a successful DSA/DSC-RSP (confirmation code == success).
-Transmission of a DSA/DSC-ACK acknowledging a successful DSA/DSC-RSP (confirmation code == success) If a DSA/DSC-ACK is not received, the CMTS MUST NOT generate this message.
-If a DSA/DSC-ACK is not transmitted, the CMTS MUST NOT generate this message.
+Transmission of a DSA-ACK acknowledging a successful DSA-RSP (confirmation code == success) , If a DSA-ACK is not transmitted, the CMTS MUST NOT generate this message.

-If the DSA/DSC-RSP confirmation code is not successful, the CMTS MUST NOT generate this message.
+If the DSA-RSP confirmation code is not successful, the CMTS MUST NOT generate this message.

-Table 29.
-QoS Reserve Event Message
+Table 26.
+QoS_Reserve Event Message

-Attribute Name Required or Optional Comment EM_Header (see Table 38) R The EM_Header attribute MUST be present as the first attribute of the EM.

 Attribute Name Required or Optional Comment

+EM_Header (see Table 34) R The EM_Header attribute MUST be present as the first attribute of the EM.

-QoS_Descriptor 0 None
+QoS_Descriptor О None

 MTA_UDP_Portnum R None

 SF ID R None

 Flow_Direction R None